dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1517: Identity includes inherent characteristics like sexuality.
+### T1517: LGBTQ+ individuals have an equal right to identity expression.

 |Support|
 |---|